Spaced Repetition

 ^

-When an error is thrown, the program stops and an error report is sent to the user.
+When an error like this is thrown an error report is sent to the user.
+It will act like a map for us and lead us to where the error happened.

 Interpreting the output